ryanlanciaux/test_webrtc/README.md

 `npm start` || `yarn start`

 1. Open two browsers to localhost:3000 (or whatever port your run the react app on -- default is 3000)
-1. Set one browser to be the host - clicking host will send a socket message to obtain a key for client to use to connect
+1. Set one browser host by navigating to the `/` route
-1. Enter the key in the client to connect to the host
+1. Set one browser to be the client to connect by navigating to `/join`.
+You will need to input the key from the host and press Go.
 1. Once connected, you should have the ability to send a random string to the peer connection

 ## references